NXT TV preview: The lineup for Wednesday's 2300 Arena show - Pro Wrestling Dot Net

 -Jaida Parker vs. Lola Vice in a hardcore match with Dawn Marie as special referee

-Powell’s POV: Rob Van Dam and Nunzio (Little Guido) are also expected to appear.
+Powell’s POV: Rob Van Dam, Nunzio (a/k/a Little Guido), and Francine are also scheduled to appear.
 NXT will be live on Wednesday from Philadelphia, Pennsylvania at 2300 Arena.
-The show is moving from Tuesday night for one week due to election night in the United States Join John Moore for his live review as the show airs Wednesday on The CW at 7CT/8ET.
+The show is moving from Tuesday night for one week due to election night in the United States and will run head-to-head with AEW Dynamite.
+Join John Moore for his live review as the show airs Wednesday on The CW at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment